 - For modelling and appraisal methodology, see below. - For a summary of the economic case, see below.

 3.8.
 Transport KPIs

-As a fundamental part of the contract between Essex County Council and Ringway Jacobs, a number of measurable KPIs have been identified.
-Of these, the following is the most specific to this scheme:-
+As a fundamental part of the contract between Essex County Council and Ringway Jacobs there are 60 measurable KPIs for the total contract.
+Of these, the following four are relevant to this scheme:-